Smaileyface/zero_day/README.md

-# This is a vagrant repo test
+This file is mandatory in projects
-- check this out